OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5158.md

 # Event ID 5158: The Windows Filtering Platform has permitted a bind to a local port

 ## Description
-Event ID 5158: The Windows Filtering Platform has permitted a bind to a local port
+This event generates every time Windows Filtering Platform permits an application or service to bind to a local port.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|